 Include the title of your paper, your name, the course name, and the instructor's name.
 The title of your paper should reflect its scientific content, and not the nature of the assignment.
-E.g., "An Assessment of Starch Metabolism in Banana Cells" is more appropriate than "Lab Report 1" or "Bananas 'n Scopes."
+E.g., "PitX1 Mutations and the Evolution of Pelvic Reduction in Threespine Stickleback Fish" is more appropriate than "Lab Report 1" or "Fishy PCR."
 Also, do not put images or decorations on your title page.